Ribel78/CPPCourseEGT/README.md

 **Contents**

-**Bank** - simple Class example with accessing and modifying private member's data.
+[a link](https://github.com/Ribel78/CourseCode/tree/master/Bank)**Bank** - simple Class example with accessing and modifying private member's data.

 **Book** - Create a Book class, and a program that adds multiple books into a vector container.
 Process data in vector using  for loops.